RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `404`: When the request data is not sent, or when no user was linked to the given donation.

+### `POST /streamlabs/socketToken`
+*Current schema: 1.*

+Sets the streamlab socket token for listening to the current streamer's donations.
+The server is unable to get donations if the token is not set, or is invalid.

+Request data (body):
+- `websocketToken` (`string | null`): The streamlabs socket token to use.
+It can be found at https://streamlabs.com/dashboard#/settings/api-settings.
+If set, the server will immediately start listening to donations.
+If `null`, the server will stop listening to donations (if applicable).

+Returns data with the following properties:
+- `result` (`string`): The result of applying the specified socket token.
+  - Set to `success` if the operation was successful and resulted in a state change.
+  - Set to `noChange` if the operation was successful, but the provided token was the same as the existing token and thus no state change occurred.

 ## Emoji Endpoints
 Path: `/emoji`.